Aboriginal Research Mentorship Grant [#1459]

 Jessie MANNING Bursary for Native Indian Students [#7893]

-A $800 bursary has been endowed by Mrs. V. Z. Manning to assist Native Indian students.
-Preference is given to non-status Indians in the Native Indian Teacher Education program.
+A $900 bursary has been endowed by Mrs. V. Z. Manning to assist Indigenous students.
+Preference is given to non-status Indigenous students in the Indigenous Teacher Education program.

 KHOT-LA-CHA Award [#681]